 How Long Does Your Scissor Lift Certification Last?

-A scissor lift certification is identical to an aerial lift certification, and it remains active for three years.
+A scissor lift license renewal is identical to an aerial lift renewal, and it remains active for three years.

 How Long Does a Scissor Lift License Last?